szafranskifilip/szafranskifilip/README.md

 ### Filip Szafranski👋

-Experienced Data Scientist with over 2 years of expertise in leveraging advanced data science and machine learning techniques to drive business decisions.
-Highly skilled in developing AI-powered products using Large Language Models (LLMs) and LangChain.
-Proficient in Python, SQL, and Git, as well as various data visualization tools and machine learning tools, including TensorFlow.
-Demonstrated expertise in enhancing business intelligence through innovative AI projects.
-Equipped with a robust background in project management and problem-solving, complemented by strong skills in DevOps practices such as version control and collaborative workflows.
-U.S. lawful permanent resident.
+Data Scientist with 3 years of experience leveraging data science and machine learning techniques to support business decisions.
+Skilled in using Large Language Models (LLMs) and Langchain for developing AI models.
+Proficient in SQL, Python, Git, and various data visualization and machine learning tools.
+Demonstrated expertise in enhancing business intelligence and leading innovative AI projects.
+Equipped with extensive project management, problem-solving, and communication skills, along with a deep understanding of DevOps practices, including version control and collaboration

 - 🔭 I’m currently working on GenAi projects.
 - 🌱 I’m currently learning RAGs and Agents.